I Start an Afterschool Program for Girls

 Now that my work with the Me 2 We group is mostly complete and after returning fresh to the leprosy community after a month of traveling and speaking in the US, I had the unexpected inspiration to start an afterschool program just for girls.

-As an example of this last point, consider that the the Ministry of Women and Child Development had to outlaw the practice of determining the sex of your child prior to birth because of the extraordinary amount of girls that are aborted in India.
+As an example of this last point, consider that the the Ministry of Women and Child Development had to outlaw the practice of determining the sex of children because of the extraordinary amount of girls that are aborted in India.
 That's how much boys are favored.